-Independent community area in the department Gard in the southern French appellation Côtes du Rhône-Villages (see the AOC regulations there).
+Independent community area in the department Gard in the southern French appellation Cotes du Rhone-Villages (see the AOC regulations there).
 In addition to Laudun, the area also includes the two municipalities of Saint-Victor-la-Coste and Tresques.
-The name Laudun is allowed on the label be added.
-Viticulture dates back to Roman times.
-In the 17th century Laudun was one of the famous wines that could use the name "Côte du Rhône Gardois".
-After an old legend that goes back to the cult of the sun, a golden goat surrounded by a circle of flames appears every year on June 24 in a ravine.
-The vineyards cover 475 hectares of vineyards on stony, gritty soil.
+The name Laudun may appear on the label can also be cited.
+Winegrowing dates back to Roman times.
+In the 17th century, Laudun was one of the famous wines that were allowed to use the name "Côte du Rhône Gardois".
+According to an old legend dating back to the cult of the sun, a golden goat surrounded by a circle of flames appears every year on June 24 in a gorge.
+The vineyards cover 475 hectares of vineyards on stony, gravelly soils.
 Red, rosé and white wines are produced.
-The latter are among the best of the appellation.
-Well-known producers include Cave des Quatre Chemins, Château St-Maurice, Domaine Pélaquié and Domaine Rémy Estournel.
+The latter are among the best in the appellation.
+Well-known producers are Cave des Quatre Chemins, Château St-Maurice, Domaine Pélaquié and Domaine Rémy Estournel.